Murtuza-Chawala/Customer-Segmentation-using-K-Means-Clustering/README.md

 In this Machine Learning project,we cluster mall customers into different categories based on their annual income,spending score,age,gender etc using Machine Learning's K-Means Clustering Model.

 # Real Life use case
-To identify different types of customers and assign each type a label.
+To identify different types of customers in a mall and assign each type a label.

 # A Sample from our Dataset
 CustomerID  ,Genre   ,Age   ,Annual Income (k$),   Spending Score (1-100)